kumarrohit1871/AURA/replit.md

 - Multilingual support with automatic language detection
 - Emotional intelligence and empathetic responses
 - Audio streaming with 16kHz input and 24kHz output
+- Automatic timezone detection for accurate time and date responses

 ### Project Structure
 ```